bknie1/Practice-Web/Readme.md

 #### JSON: JavaScript Object Notation
 Transmits data objects in a human readable key: value format and array data types.
 We can bundle information into a JSON and respond to requests with it.

+**Note:** Look familiar?
+It's in the name; they are formatted like simple JavaScript objects!

 ##### Example
 ```json
 {